heytian/d2d-oco3-tools/README.md

 #### Convert nc4 to csv
 - open the file "nc4_plot.ipynb" in Google Colab
 - There are multiple tools in there.
-Tool 1 is for processing nc4 files directly from the cloud (without local downloads) and into an aggregated CSV.
-This is probably the most useful!
+Tools 1a & 1b are for processing nc4 files directly from the cloud (without local downloads) and into an aggregated CSV.
+Tool 3a is to produce a disaggregated version for CO2.
-- Tools 2 and 3 are in progress.
+- Tools 2 and 3b (disaggregated for SIF) are in progress.
 - Tool 4 is for the same process from locally downloaded files on Gdrive, and Tool 5 is for data exploration of variables within an NC4 file.

 #### Batch download nc4 files: